zinzloun/THM_WriteUP/README.md

     Retype new password: Pwd1234
     passwd: password updated successfully

-Then we can login with ssh using the host IP, so we don't to use the ligolo tunnell anymore:
+Then we can login with the newly created user using the host VPN IP:

     ssh support-it@10.200.95.33
     ...